cs01/pythonloc/README.md

 If PEP 582 is adopted, I think `pip` should default to working in the appropriate `__pypackages__` directory.
 A flag can be added to install to site-packages, if desired.

 ### pipx
+*Note: pipx is included with pythonloc for Python 3.6+ only.*

 Installing packages that have so called "entry points" to `__pypackages__` presents a problem.
 The entry points, or "binaries", are no longer available on your $PATH as they would be if you installed in a virtual environment or to your system.
 These binaries are massively popular and useful.
 Examples of binaries are `black`, `pytest`, `tox`, `flake8`, `mypy`, `poetry`, and `pipenv` (and indeed `pythonloc` itself).

 `pipx` is a binary installer and runner for Python that, when run, searches for a binary in the appropriate `__pypackages__` location and runs it.
 If you are familiar with JavaScript's [`npx`](https://www.npmjs.com/package/npx), it's similar to that.